Singular reduction of Dirac structures: Abstract

 \section{Abstract}

-\centerline{\textbf{Abstract}} The regular reduction of a Dirac manifold acted upon freely and properly by a Lie group is generalized to a non-free action.
+The regular reduction of a Dirac manifold acted upon freely and properly by a Lie group is generalized to a nonfree action.
 For this, several facts about $G$-invariant vector fields and one-forms are shown.

 \textbf{AMS Classification:} Primary subjects: 70H45, 70G65,

 Secondary subjects: 70G45, 53D17, 53D99

 \textbf{Keywords:} Dirac structures, singular reduction, proper action.